Christianity in Ethiopia: Judaism, Christianity, and the Solomonic Dynasty

 The Kebre Negast exemplifies the importance of Judaism, and subsequently, of Christianity to the Ethiopian people, serving as a source of Ethiopian national pride and providing a justification for the idea of Ethiopians as a chosen people of God.
 More importantly to the Solomonic Dynasty however, it provided the grounds for the “restored Solomonic” Empire, so named because of its renewed fervor for the connection of King Solomon to Ethiopian royalty, which began under Emperor Yekuno Amlak (r.
 1270-1285) and was ruled and justified by Christianity until the late twentieth century.

-The Muslim city of Yifat was conquered by Ethiopia in 1270, under Yekuno Amlak, which caused officials in Cairo to use their influence to prevent a new bishop from being sent to Ethiopia.
-This action crippled the Ethiopian Church as well as the power of the emperor.
 By the time that Amda Siyon (r.
-1314-1344) took the throne in 1314, Sabradin of Yifat led a united Muslim front made up of people angered by Christian rule, destroying churches in Ethiopia and forcing Christians to convert to Islam.
+1314-1344) took the throne in 1314, Sabradin of Ifat led a united Muslim front made up of people angered by Christian rule, destroying churches in Ethiopia and forcing Christians to convert to Islam.
 Siyon responded with a savage attack that resulted in the defeat of Yifat.
-Furthermore, Siyon’s victory caused the frontier of Christian power in Africa to expand past the Awash Valley.
+Furthermore, Siyon's victory caused the frontier of Christian power in Africa to expand past the Awash Valley.

-The Yafit defeat allowed Alexandria to send Abuna Yakob, to Ethiopia in 1337 to be its metropolitan.
+The Yafit defeat allowed Alexandria to send Abuna Yaqob, to Ethiopia in 1337 to be its metropolitan.
 Yakob reinvigorated the Ethiopian Church, which had been without a leader for almost 70 years, by ordaining new clergy and consecrating long-standing churches that had been built during the power void.
-Furthermore, Yakob deployed a corps of monks into the newly obtained lands.
+Furthermore, Yaqob deployed a corps of monks into the newly obtained lands.
 These monks were often killed or injured by the conquered people, but, through hard work, faith, and promises that local elites could keep their positions through conversion, the new territories were converted to Christianity.